Jackass 3D: Production

 In April 2010, JackassWorld.com was officially shut down, leaving a posting that said "gone filmin'," and "Thanks for the support the past two years.
 To keep abreast and adick of all things related to the world of jackass and Dickhouse (including the currently in production flick jackass 3D), follow us on Facebook and Twitter."
-In an interview with Rick Kosick, he revealed that JackassWorld.com will no longer be a web site after the movie releases.
+In an interview with cameraman Rick Kosick, he revealed that JackassWorld.com will no longer be a website after the movie releases.
 Despite this claim, it was eventually relaunched as the main website for Dickhouse Productions.

 Cameraman Lance Bangs explained the transition from television to cinema screen: "It's utterly crazy.
 Everything in 3-D looks as brightly colored as candy.
 I'm a cameraman on it, and it's amazing to watch the footage being turned 3-D, like watching everything through a viewfinder."
 He later went on to say, "I thought I was above peer pressure, but there's such camaraderie.
 I took part in a few stunts and ended up humiliated and hurt — me, the poetic film-maker friend of Spike Jonze."

 In late May 2010, Knoxville stated that Steve-O's sobriety was at its best and, "there is no beer on set this time around even if some of us wish there was."
 He also said, "To be honest, it's going great.
 Everyone has had different injuries throughout, which is a good sign, and Steve-O is probably getting the best footage out of everybody.
 He is really going for it.
 He wants to prove to everyone he can do these stunts sober.
 It's been two years since he had a drink now.
 Everyone has been real supportive of him."

 At the 2010 MTV Movie Awards, Tremaine said filming was nearly finished but they had not shot internationally yet but intended to shoot "a couple of bits".

 An injury to cast member Bam Margera forced a rewrite for the beginning of the movie.
 On June 12, 2010, Margera was beaten on the head with a bat by a 59-year-old African-American woman outside of his bar, The Note.
 The woman alleged Bam called her a racial slur and that she was offended, but did not hit him.
 When Margera was approached by TMZ two days after the incident, he told them he "never used the n-word" and that "[the lady] attacked me times before".
 He explained: